How the war for talent is hitting local governments

 Funding from the U.S. Infrastructure Bill is plentiful, but government employees to support the work are not.
 Many are turning to the private sector for help

 As municipalities look to make the best use of federal funding from President Biden's $1 trillion bipartisan infrastructure law, a significant challenge is stymying their efforts.

-A new U.S. mayors' task force launched to discuss opportunities, challenges, and best practices around partnerships with private companies and non-profits highlighted talent and expertise shortages – and the ability to feasibly retain staff dedicated to infrastructure projects – as major pain points.
+In June, the U.S. Conference of Mayors launched a task force to discuss opportunities, challenges, and best practices around partnerships with private companies and non-profits highlighted talent and expertise shortages – and the ability to feasibly retain staff dedicated to infrastructure projects – as major pain points.

 "The issue is these are complicated projects that require specialized expertise that normally the public entity would not have in-house," says Bob Hunt, who leads JLL's National Public Institutions practice group for state and local government and higher education.

 The war for talent and the inability of local municipalities to compete with the private sector regarding pay and other benefits add to that pressure point.

 While public-private partnerships, otherwise known as P3s, have been seen as a viable way to finance large infrastructure projects, working with the private sector is also proving necessary for municipalities to staff these large "episodic" projects, Hunt says.